 PAMELA KOGEN/STUDIO 306A

 My abstract paintings and drawings are inspired by, and a playful reaction to, my environment.
-Spending several months a year living on a sailboat, immersed in a continually shifting landscape, has greatly influenced my work.
-It reminds me over and over again of the constancy of change and perception and the ephemeral nature of capturing a fleeting moment or emotions.
+Living by the bay and sailing year round, immersed in a continually shifting landscape, has greatly influenced my work.
+It reminds me over and over again of the constancy of change and perception, and the ephemeral nature of capturing fleeting moments and emotions.

 I am a mixed media artist and often incorporate textiles into drawings and paintings for their form, texture, cultural references or history.
 I am drawn to “working” textiles like burlap and ticking.
 Recently I have been repurposing old sails in my work, an exciting new chapter for me, that brings together my life of sailing and abstract art-making.
 Color is a passion and integral part of my work.
 Playing with an arsenal of color—my brush and crayons magic wands, creating is the ultimate freedom.